ambro1987/Events-as-Posts/readme.txt

 == Changelog ==

+= 0.2.1 &mdash; 2 of October, 2018 =
+* Fix: Display all the future or all the past events independently of posts per page in 'Settings' -> 'Reading'

 = 0.2 &mdash; 2 of October, 2018 =
-* New: Displays event's 'Until' date (if present) in 'Date' column in 'Events' -> 'All events'
+* New: Display event's 'Until' date (if present) in 'Date' column in 'Events' -> 'All events'
 * Fix: List of events responsive

 = 0.1 &mdash; 15 of September, 2018 =